raspberrypi/libcamera/src/ipa/ipu3/ipu3-ipa-design-guide.rst

 When configured, the IPA is notified by the pipeline handler of the Camera ``start()`` event, after which incoming requests will be queued for processing, requiring a parameter buffer (``ipu3_uapi_params``) to be populated for the ImgU.
-This is given to the IPA through the ``EventFillParams`` event, and then passed directly to each algorithm through the ``prepare()`` call allowing the ISP configuration to be updated for the needs of each component that the algorithm is responsible for.
+This is given to the IPA through ``fillParamsBuffer()``, and then passed directly to each algorithm through the ``prepare()`` call allowing the ISP configuration to be updated for the needs of each component that the algorithm is responsible for.